 Supply Chain Accountability Standards:

-• Supplier Code of Conduct: All of our strategic suppliers are required to acknowledge and adhere to a Supplier Code of Conduct, to seek to conform to its standards and provisions, and to apply the Code to their suppliers engaged in the production of goods for the BlueCrest Group.
-As stated in our Code we require that, as a condition of doing business with us, suppliers:
+- Supplier Code of Conduct: All of our suppliers are required to acknowledge and adhere to a Supplier Code of Conduct (the "Supplier Code of Conduct" or the "Supplier Code"), which means BlueCrest's code of conduct for suppliers setting forth standards for ethical business practices, to seek to conform to its standards and provisions and to apply the Supplier Code to their suppliers engaged in the production of goods for the BlueCrest Group.
+As stated in our Supplier Code we require that, as a condition of doing business with us, suppliers:

-• agree not to engage in any form of human trafficking or slavery.
+- agree not to engage in any form of human trafficking or slavery.
 BlueCrest has given suppliers examples of good management practices for evaluating and addressing risks of human trafficking in their own supply chain including not using forced or involuntary labor of any type or illegal child labor.
 All employment must be voluntary and legal.

-• comply with all applicable wage and hour laws and regulations including those relating to minimum wages, overtime hours, piece rates, and other elements of compensation, and provide legally mandated benefits.
+- comply with all applicable wage and hour laws and regulations including those relating tominimum wages, overtime hours, piece rates and other elements of compensation and providelegally mandated benefits.

-• Risk-based assessments and audits: BlueCrest in its discretion expressly reserves the right to verify a supplier's compliance with the Code through audits or on-site inspections including interviews of the supplier's employees in order to evaluate a supplier's compliance with BlueCrest’s standards for trafficking and slavery in supply chains and other BlueCrest supplier standards.
-Such audits or inspections can be carried out by BlueCrest or by a third party at BlueCrest's request.
+- Risk-based assessments and audits: BlueCrest in its discretion expressly reserves the right toverify a supplier's compliance with the Supplier Code through audits or on-site inspectionsincluding interviews of the supplier's employees in order to evaluate compliance with BlueCrest’sstandards for trafficking and slavery in supply chains and other BlueCrest supplier standards.Such audits or inspections can be carried out by BlueCrest or by a third party at BlueCrest'srequest, and BlueCrest expressly reserves the right to carry out unannounced inspections whererisk indicators so warrant.

-• Whistle-blowing: Since its formation BlueCrest has sponsored an Ethics Help Line to make inquiries and report concerns about potential violations of Company policy or the law.
-The Ethics Help Line is available in many languages, toll-free, 24 hours a day, seven days a week for callers to submit their concerns anonymously (if they so choose) and without fear of retaliation.
+- Whistle-blowing: Since its formation BlueCrest has sponsored an Ethics Help Line to makeinquiries and report concerns about potential violations of BlueCrest Group policy or the law.
+TheEthics Help Line is available in many languages, toll-free, 24 hours a day, seven days a week forcallers to submit their concerns anonymously (if they so choose) and without fear of retaliation.

 TRAINING

 BlueCrest is committed to the highest standards of conduct throughout our supply chain.
-On a regular basis, we review and update our policies and procedures to ensure that our high standards are upheld and to guard against the mistreatment of anyone in our supply chain.
+On a regular basis we review and update our policies and procedures to ensure that our high standards are upheld and to guard against the mistreatment of anyone in our supply chain.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the year ending 31 December 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the year ending 31 December 2025.